-Alleged attack by inmate kills 1 prison guard, injures 2nd
+Indiana inmate accused of attacking guards, killing 1

 MICHIGAN CITY, Ind.
-(AP) - Indiana State Police are investigating an alleged attack by a state prison inmate that killed a corrections officer and left a second officer seriously injured.
+(AP) - One correction officer is dead and a second is seriously injured after an alleged attack Sunday by a prison inmate, Indiana State Police said.

-Authorities said the incident occurred at the Indiana State Prison in Michigan City around 2:40 p.m.
-Sunday, the Indianapolis Star reports.
+The attack occurred at Indiana State Prison in Michigan City around 2:40 p.m., the agency said in a news release.

 Tymetri Campbell, 38, faces several preliminary charges including murder, the state police said.

-The corrections officers were allegedly attacked in a common area, officials said.
+Officials said the officers were attacked in a common area.

 The officers were transported to St. Anthony’s Hospital in Michigan City, where one was pronounced dead and the second was listed in serious condition.
 They were not immediately identified.